TrophyCatch Angler Recognition—Reward Yourself

 TrophyCatch includes three tiers to encourage reporting and live-releasing bass heavier than eight pounds (Lunker Club) that are caught in Florida waters.
 Bass over 10 pounds (Trophy Club) that are caught, documented and released will receive greater rewards.
 Those heavier than 13 pounds will be examined by FWC staff to verify their condition (including genetic status) and entered into the Hall of Fame Club, making them eligible for the greatest prizes.
-TrophyCatch incentives such as free fiberglass-replica mounts for Hall of Fame fish, customized clothing from Bass King, gift cards (Bass Pro Shops, Dick’s Sporting Goods, and Rapala Lures), fishing trips and Fish-Photo Replica discounts will encourage anglers to recycle trophy bass.
+TrophyCatch incentives such as free fiberglass-replica mounts for Hall of Fame fish, customized clothing from Bass King, gift cards (Bass Pro Shops, Dick’s Sporting Goods, and Rapala Lures), and fishing trips will encourage anglers to recycle trophy bass.
 Sponsor Kissimmee CVB hopes to drive angling traffic to central Florida.
 Just for registering, anglers are eligible for a 619 Pro Phoenix bass boat and trailer.

 The biggest bass of the year will receive a Super Bowl-like ring from the American Outdoors Fund, and if it is caught in one of the Kissimmee Chain-of-Lakes, the Kissimmee CVB will award the lucky angler $10,000.
 In addition, a guide that helps them will receive $2,500.